| Title: | Improves the Interpretation of the Standardized Precipitation Index Under Changing Climate Conditions |

 A character string value ( |

-object with:
+A list object with:

 The Rainfall amounts, SPI, cumulative probability of the SPI values under the stationary approach, cumulative probability of the SPI values under the non-stationary approach, and the changes in the frequency of below zero SPI values caused by the changes in rainfall patterns.